20-minute breakfast: sourdough crepes

 This is what the crepe looks like before rolling.
 Just add a healthy dollop of preserves and/or cream filling.
 Keep adding until your tummy is happy.

-Tips for making perfect crepes
+Tips for making perfect sourdough discard crepes

 Listen, this recipe is VERY straight forward.
 Don’t overthink it!
 That being said, I want to share a few little tidbits that could make this a better experience for you.